swetha12g/100days-of-cybersecurity/Day-02/Introduction To Digital Forensics?.md

 2. **Forensic Process**
    The forensic process generally follows a standard methodology to ensure the integrity of evidence and its analysis.
 The steps include:

-1.**Identification**: Identify devices, systems, and data sources that may contain relevant digital evidence.
+   - **Identification**: Identify devices, systems, and data sources that may contain relevant digital evidence.
 This step helps in pinpointing the right areas for investigation.

-2.**Collection**: Gather digital evidence from identified devices or systems in a manner that ensures its integrity.
+   - **Collection**: Gather digital evidence from identified devices or systems in a manner that ensures its integrity.
 This step involves securing and documenting the evidence to maintain a clear chain of custody.

-3.**Preservation**: Ensure evidence is not altered or tampered with by creating forensic copies or images of the data.
+   - **Preservation**: Ensure evidence is not altered or tampered with by creating forensic copies or images of the data.
 This safeguards the integrity of the evidence for later analysis.

-4.**Analysis**: Examine and evaluate the collected evidence to uncover patterns, actions, or events.
+   - **Analysis**: Examine and evaluate the collected evidence to uncover patterns, actions, or events.
 This step includes recovering deleted files and identifying significant data.

-5.**Presentation**: Present the findings in a clear and understandable manner for law enforcement, courts, or clients.
+   - **Presentation**: Present the findings in a clear and understandable manner for law enforcement, courts, or clients.
 This can involve expert testimony, reports, and visual aids.

 ![image](https://github.com/user-attachments/assets/0d25d395-42d1-4f66-a960-01b3c7d624b5)